 If you do choose to keep your cat outdoors, the shelter should be provided from the elements.
 At the very least, a small, waterproof dog kennel should be provided with a warm blanket for your cat to shelter from the cold and rain or snow.

 Just like humans, cats differ in personality, some are more loving than others, but almost all cats need love to some degree.
 A warm lap to snuggle up on, a game, a conversation.
 Make sure you have time in your life to include your cat.

-It is a given that cats need love, but cats also need time spent with them.
+Cats need love and time with their caregivers.
 A cat who is going to spend a lot of time at home alone should have a feline companion.

 Indoor cats particularly need to release some energy in the form of play.
 They especially like hunting type games followed by a meal and a nap.

 Common parasites to affect cats include worms and fleas.
 Even indoor cats can become infected and should be treated routinely.
 Your veterinarian is the best person to speak to about products to treat parasites.
-Common treatments are topical (placed on the skin behind the neck) and tablets.
+Common treatments are topical and tablets.